General Regulations & Definitions

 Sale or Purchase of Fish and Game

-SALE AND PURCHASE OF FISH: A person shall not buy or sell a salmon, trout, lake trout, walleye, northern pike, muskellunge, black bass or other fish specified by regulation, taken in this state, or imported from another state or country where sale of such fish is prohibited, except such fish reared in licensed propagation farms within the state.
+Sale and Purchase of Fish: A person shall not buy or sell a salmon, trout, lake trout, walleye, northern pike, muskellunge, black bass, or other fish specified by regulation, taken in this state, or imported from another state or country where sale of such fish is prohibited, except such fish reared in licensed propagation farms within the state.
+No person shall buy fish for resale without a Fish Buyer Permit issued by the commissioner.

 Wild animals and fish legally taken in this state, or another state or country, may be transported and sold as part of a game supper authorized by permit.
 Big game provided by the Fish & Wildlife Department may also be sold at such suppers.
 Migratory waterfowl, cottontail rabbits, snowshoe hare, and anadromous salmon may not be sold.
 Permits for game suppers must state the name of the organization holding the supper, as well as the date and location of the supper.
 A permit needs to be applied for at least 10 days before the date of the supper.
 Contact the Law Enforcement Division of the Fish & Wildlife Department for a permit application.